GUITARIST / COMPOSER / IMPROVISER

 A nomadic attitude without a predetermined destination !!

-"Exceeds in originality the common everage of our musical scene, particularly in jazz.
+"Exceeds in originality the common everage of our musical scene.
 Essentially improvised music seeking to break limits and barriers." - El País

 "Progressive music against the tide" - El Periódico de Catalunya